UNSAT Solver Synthesis via Monte Carlo Forest Search: Experimental Setup

 Before a good policy network is learned, Knuth Synthesis tends to be less efficient.
 We pretrained our policy and value networks by running Knuth Synthesis with 10,000 lookaheads on 1,000 instances for \texttt{R3SAT} and \texttt{sgen}.
 We ran one iteration of Knuth Synthesis with 10,000 lookaheads on 1,000 instances to further improve the policy and value network, and then a final iteration with 100,000 lookaheads on 2,000 instances to train our final model.
-Pretraining runs of Knuth Synthesis took approximately 24 hours and were respectively run on 300-variable and 55-variable problems from \texttt{R3SAT} and \texttt{sgen}.
-The two iterations using the policy network as a prior took approximately 48 hours.
+Pretraining runs of Knuth Synthesis took approximately 24 hours per instance and were respectively run on 300-variable and 55-variable problems from \texttt{R3SAT} and \texttt{sgen}.
+The subsequent iterations took approximately 48 hours per instance.
 On \texttt{R3SAT} and \texttt{sgen}, they were respectively run on 300-variable and 65-variable problems.
-For \texttt{satfc}, we pretrained with 10,000 lookaheads on 441 instances and ran a final iteration using the prior with 100,000 lookaheads.\footnote{The parameters and architecture described in this paper are only for the last iteration of Knuth Synthesis.
-We made several minor improvements across iterations, and we expect that performance would have been at least as good had we used an identical setup for all iterations.}
+For \texttt{satfc}, we pretrained with 10,000 lookaheads on 441 instances and ran a final iteration using the prior with 100,000 lookaheads.
+The parameters and architecture described in this paper are only for the last iteration of Knuth Synthesis.
+We made several minor improvements across iterations.